ArindamTripathi619/BrainfuckInterpreter/README.md

 copy the "bin" and "lib" folders into a single folder named "jre" and then place the exe file in the jre folder and use it.

+The .exe file wont work without the folders....

 Hope you like it.... :)